 Where do I vote on Election Day?

-How do I cast my ballot?
+How do I mark my ballot?

 May I receive assistance in voting?

 A voter with a physical or mental disability, or a voter who is unable to read or write, may be assisted by anyone of the voter’s choice, except a candidate whose candidacy is being voted on in that precinct, the voter’s employer or the employer’s agent, or an officer or agent of the voter’s union.
 A voter may also be assisted by two poll workers (each of a different political party).
 No one who assists a voter may disclose any information about how that person voted.
+For more information about access for voters with disabilities, please click here.

 Will I need an ID to Vote?